wcosby8/TheFinalProject_CS583/README.md

 - Gian P
 - Samir J

-## Current Target for Game:
+## Current Game Focus:
-Our current goal is to create a 3D adventure-style game where the player can move throughout a world, interacting with objects, and completing tasks or challenges.

-Our main focus right now is:
+Our main priorities right now are:
-- Building a functional 3D world
+- Expanding and polishing the 3D environment
-- Adding a player controller with movement
-- Creating basic UI elements
-- Implementing lighting thoughout the world
+- Implementing a temporary light source mechanic

-## Current Goals for Each Person:
+- Adding enemy logic so the shadow creature is repelled by light when the player is near

+## Team Responsibilities
-### Wyatt:
+### Wyatt
-- Developing 3D environment
+- 3D environment design and world layout
+- Collectables and inventory UI connection

-### Isabella:
+### Isabella
-- Creating the UI/Menu elements
+- UI design and menu elements
+- Organizing project structure (GitHub folders, repo setup)

-### Gian:
+### Gian
-- Game Coding and Logic
+- Game logic and scripting
+- Enemy behavior, movement, and AI reaction to light

-### Samir:
+### Samir
+- Art, animation, and visual polish
-- Art and Animation
+- Supporting environment/props and additional assets